Grandma’s Old Fashioned Fudge

 It was actually my mother who shared the recipe for this fudge with me.
 She sent me a photocopy of a handwritten copy of the recipe with a brief note at the top: “You’ll need a candy thermometer for this one.”
 As I mentioned in a previous post, my grandmother never used a thermometer when making her fudge and I didn’t yet own a thermometer myself.
 Despite my mother’s note, I didn’t let my lack of the appropriate tools stop me.
 Time for a little more honesty…I had some early batches that could only be eaten with a spoon, some that bore a close resemblance to home made Tootsie Rolls (not really the texture we’re going for here) and some that set so hard they could only be sucked on like a hard candy (I really didn’t enjoy that much).

 Once I did, finally, obtain a candy thermometer, this recipe became so much easier to master.
-In my kitchen, cooking this fudge to 238° F yields the best result pretty much every time (monsoon season being a bit of an exception).
+In my kitchen, cooking this fudge to 238° F yields the best result pretty most of the time (monsoon season being a bit of an exception).
 If you are somewhere particularly humid you may find that you need to bring it all the way to 240° F to set properly; in an especially dry location, 235° F might be the sweet spot for you.
 These days, I actually use a silicone spatula with a built in candy thermometer (like this) to keep tabs on the cooking (and cooling) temperature of the fudge (no more accidentally knocking the thermometer off the edge of the pan while stirring!).

 Over the years, I have made a few small tweaks to the original recipe.
 I prefer to use a dark cocoa powder for a more intense chocolate flavor.
 I also increased the cocoa slightly from 1/4 cup to 1/3 cup.
 I added a touch of espresso powder, again to enhance that intense chocolate flavor.
 Finally, I doubled the salt, from 1/8 to 1/4 teaspoon – it works well with the chocolate and helps balance out all that sugar just a little bit.
 The recipe calls for an 8″ x 8″ pan, but I find that makes a much thinner fudge than I like, so I either double the recipe or use a 8″ x 4″ loaf pan to set the recipe in (except for at the holidays when I triple the recipe and use a 10″ x 15″ pan).